 - 1. Do one of the following: - To create a new bookmark, click the New Bookmark button at the top of the Bookmarks panel, and type a new name for the bookmark.
-Then, right-click it and choose Properties. - To create a new link, choose Tools > Advanced Editing > Link Tool, and drag to create a link rectangle anywhere on the page.
+Then, right-click it and choose Properties. - To create a new link, if Acrobat XI Pro, choose Tools > Content Editing > Add or Edit Link if Acrobat Pro DC, choose Tools > Edit PDF > Link > Add/Edit Web or Document Link tool, and drag to create a link rectangle anywhere on the page.
 Then, under Link Action, in the Create Link dialog box, select Custom Link, and click next. - To link a view to an existing bookmark or link, right-click the bookmark or link, and choose Properties. - 2.
 In the Properties dialog box, click the Actions tab. - 3.
 From the Select Action menu, choose Go to A 3D/Multimedia View, and then click Add. - 4.
 In the Select A 3D View dialog box, select the 3D annotation for the 3D model from the list on the left, and then select a view option on the right: - Current View: Matches the 3D rotation, pan, and zoom characteristics that are active in your document at the time you create the link or bookmark, whether or not this view is listed on the Model Tree as a defined view. - First View: Changes to the view that appears at the top of the list in the Model Tree. - Last View: Changes to the view definition that appears at the bottom of the list in the Model Tree. - Previous View: Moves up the Model Tree list of defined views, one view at a time. - Next View: Moves down the Model Tree list of defined views, one view at a time. - Named View: Changes to the defined view that you select from the list appearing below this option.